 Types of Dust Collectors

-There are several different types of dust collectors that are typically grouped based on dust collection capacity, portability, and power.
+There are several different types of dust collectors that are typically grouped based on dust-collection capacity, portability, and power.
 These types include standard shop vacuums, dust extractors, single-stage bag dust collectors, canister dust collectors, and cyclonic dust collectors.

 - Dust extractors are essentially a specialized type of shop vacuum that is only made for use with small hand tools.

 - Bag dust collectors are a step up from shop vacuums.
 They have a higher power output and can connect to multiple tools, making them ideal for small yet busy workshops.
 Some bag dust collectors even have a wall mount to reduce the amount of floor space taken up by the device.

 - Canister dust collectors are similar to bag dust collectors in that they can connect to multiple tools, but these dust collectors have a cartridge system that is better at capturing 1- and 2-micron dust particles.

-- Cyclonic dust collectors can also be referred to as two-stage dust collectors because they use cyclonic action to separate smaller dust particles from larger pieces of debris.
+- Cyclonic dust collectors are also referred to as two-stage dust collectors because they use cyclonic action to separate smaller dust particles from larger pieces of debris.
 The larger pieces fall into a central collection chamber, while the smaller particles are pulled through a fine filter to help capture as much dust as possible.

 Size of Workshop

 Before selecting a dust collector based entirely on power, it’s necessary to consider the size of the workshop.
 Some dust collectors, like standard shop vacuums and dust extractors, can be used in just about any workshop because they are small and portable.
-However, these products may be ineffective options for a workshop that has multiple users because they can only connect to one tool at a time.
+However, these products may be ineffective options for a workshop with multiple users because they can only connect to one tool at a time.

 Motor Power and Suction